procheta1999/bake_a_cake/README.md

  * Next pour the mixture in the microwaveable bowl.
  * Then put the bowl in the microwave oven and bake it in cafeteria option for 4 minutes.
  * Your cake is done.
 Add cream or not, it's your choice.
 Enjoy !
+ ## The cake is a home recipe.
+It is very delicious.